Forgiveness

-But here is the psychological truth: when we hold onto past pain, we don’t just remember it - we live in it, over and over.
-We become busy living in yesterday, our today passes us by, unnoticed and unlived.
+But when we hold onto past pain, and we remember those memories, we don’t just remember it - we live in it, we experience the emotion, the trauma, over and over.
+We become busy living in yesterday, while our today passes us by, unnoticed and unlived.

 So why do we cling to pain, and what is the cost of not letting go?